sweetclimusic/TabBarAnimation/README.md

 // Remaining Steps
 - 1. Animate path of arch to follow button
-    - a. nested Submenu view height restricted by georeader, unable to expand clipshape height.
+    - a.
+Add globe observableObject for showAnimationMenu so NewMediaButton and Subview animate on change.
-    - b. look at adding menu item to clipshap( although I thought this was already the case.)
+- 2. Scale, opacity, and position animation for SubView icons transition
-- 2. Scale, opacity, and position animation for SubView icons
+- 3. Fix Runtime error about modifying state during update.
-- 3. Set Offset of SubView icons
+- 3. Full write up for talk